amuzetnoM/artifactvirtual/README.md

     H1 --> H3
 ```

-# ArtifactVirtual: AI Workspace & Oracles System

-ArtifactVirtual is a portable, self-initializing AI workspace for research, development, and creative exploration.
+ADE is a portable, self-initializing AI workspace for research, development, and creative exploration.
 It now includes a powerful multimodal LLM playground (the Oracles System) for advanced model orchestration, chaining, and multimodal workflows.

 ---

-## 🚀 Quickstart
+### Quickstart

 1. **Clone the repository**
 2. **Run the bootstrap:**